Read George Berkeley with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining George Berkeley’s influence on philosophy.

-The central claim is this: George Berkeley, an 18th-century Irish philosopher, profoundly impacted the field of philosophy through his development of immaterialism or idealism, positing that material objects do not exist independently of the mind perceiving them.
+In plain terms: George Berkeley, an 18th-century Irish philosopher, profoundly impacted the field of philosophy through his development of immaterialism or idealism, positing that material objects do not exist independently of the mind perceiving them.

 1. George Berkeley’s Influence on Philosophy: George Berkeley, an 18th-century Irish philosopher, profoundly impacted the field of philosophy through his development of immaterialism or idealism, positing that material objects do not exist independently of the mind perceiving them.